Multiple business entities

 Entity-specific merchant email addresses

-You can set a unique billing contact email for each alternate entity.
-If you don't, the address falls back to what's configured on the Site Settings page.
-The Site Default Entity always uses the Site Settings billing contact email.
-You can also override all of this at the individual email template level.
+You can set a unique billing contact email per alternate entity.
+If you don't, it falls back to the address configured on the Site Settings page.
+The Site Default Entity always uses the Site Settings email.
+You can also override this at the individual email template level.

 How automatic assignment works

-By default, Recurly automatically assigns a business entity to each invoice based on the customer's "BILL TO" address at the time of the transaction.
-If a customer has manual billing enabled, or if your site is configured to use the account address, that address is used instead.
+By default, Recurly automatically assigns a business entity to each invoice based on the customer's Bill To address at the time of the transaction.
+If manual billing is enabled, or if your site is configured to use the account address, that address is used instead.

 Subscriber locations

-Subscriber Locations are an optional configuration on alternate entities that let you define which countries should trigger automatic assignment to that entity.
+Subscriber Locations are an optional configuration on alternate entities that define which countries trigger automatic assignment to that entity.
 Each country can only be added to one entity's Subscriber Locations at a time.

-If no countries are added to any alternate entity's Subscriber Locations, all customers are automatically assigned to the Site Default Entity, which acts as the site-wide fallback.
+If no countries are added to any alternate entity, all customers are automatically assigned to the Site Default Entity — which acts as the site-wide fallback.

-Once Subscriber Locations are configured, affected customers will start receiving invoices from the corresponding entity at the start of their next billing period.
-This applies to both new and existing subscribers, unless their subscription or account has a specific entity already assigned.
+Once Subscriber Locations are configured, affected customers start receiving invoices from the corresponding entity at the start of their next billing period.
+This applies to both new and existing subscribers, unless their subscription or account already has a specific entity assigned.

 Example

-Say you create an entity called "Acme Inc. Western Europe" and add Germany, Italy, France, Spain, Ireland, and England to its Subscriber Locations.
-Any customer with a "BILL TO" address in one of those countries will automatically receive invoices from that entity.
+If you create an entity called "Acme Inc. Western Europe" and add Germany, Italy, France, Spain, Ireland, and England to its Subscriber Locations, customers with a Bill To address in any of those countries automatically receive invoices from that entity.
+A second entity, "Acme Inc. Eastern Europe," with Poland and Hungary in its Subscriber Locations would capture customers from those countries.
+Your global headquarters serves as the Site Default Entity — the fallback for everyone else.

 Viewing entity assignments

-You can view entity assignments on individual invoices within a customer's account.
-You can also query the Invoice object via API to identify which entity was applied to a specific invoice.
+Entity assignments are visible on individual invoices within a customer's account.
+You can also query the Invoice object via API to see which entity was applied to a specific invoice.

 Entity-level invoice treatments